 Tas Gas Networks (TGN) is delivering natural gas to homes and businesses in Tasmania.
 Their network makes gas available to approximately 46,500 of the state’s commercial and residential customers.
 Before making gas available, TGN rigorously tests all its pipelines in your neighbourhood to ensure compliance and safe operation.

 For details on the location of the pipeline, or if you are planning to undertake any excavation, drilling, other civil or development works next to the pipeline, please contact Dial Before You Dig on free phone 1100 or at www.1100.com.au

 Once you decide to connect to Natural Gas you must enter into a contract with a gas retailer.
 A gas retailer will be responsible for billing you for the consumption of gas.

 Licensed retail gas suppliers

 - Tas Gas Retail

 A network of distribution pipelines delivers gas from points along transmission pipelines to industrial customers, and from gate stations to customers in cities and towns.
 A distribution network typically consists of high, medium and low pressure pipelines.
 The high and medium pressure mains provide a ‘backbone’ servicing high demand areas and transports gas between population concentrations within a distribution area.
 Low pressure pipes lead off the high pressure mains to end customers.

-Tas Gas Networks began work on the project in May 2003 with the commencement of the design process.
+Work began on this project in May 2003 with the commencement of the design process.
 Construction of the network was divided into two major stages.
 The first stage of the project, was completed in July 2005.
 This involved laying 100 km of gas pipe in the urban areas of Hobart, Launceston, Longford, Westbury, Bell Bay, Wynyard and Devonport.
 The second stage, completed in April 2007, involved laying a further 612 km of gas pipe across Hobart, Launceston, Burnie and Devonport.